Donovoi/web-design-scenario/Proposition.md

 As per the conversation with Tiger Paws, to address these concerns we will need to design a website that contains the following:

-* A **Home Page**  - where people can see specials that they have along with any announcements they would like the community to know about.
+* **A Home Page** - Where people can see specials that they have along with any announcements they would like the community to know about.
 This needs to incorporate a new logo designed by Skillage I.T.

-* A **Catalog Page**  - showing the different stuffed toys they have available for purchase.
+* A **Catalog Page**  - Showing the different stuffed toys they have available for purchase.
 Needs to be an online catalog and not a sales focussed shopping page.

 * A **Discussion Page**  - Where Tiger Paws members can post and have discussions with other community members.